-The registration number of resident and non-resident businesses consists of 10 digits, starting with a '4', e.g. 499 9999 999.
+The registration number of resident and non-resident businesses consists of 10 digits, starting with a '4', for example, 499 9999 999.
+The registration process for foreign suppliers of electronic supplies can be done via email.
+The following information will need to be submitted (and, thus, attached to the email):